leonardoneves/k8s/docs/k3d.md

 ```

 If the Network Policy is enforced correctly, this command should fail with a timeout error (e.g., `curl: (28) Operation timed out`), indicating that the request was blocked.

-3. Test the Policy:

-Deploy another Pod and try to access the first Pod to verify that the Network Policy is enforced.